monkeysppp/VBRotations/README.md

 # VBRotations

 VBRotations is an interactive SVG for teaching Volleyball positional play, built using [Snap](http://snapsvg.io).

 It's primary use is as an aid for teaching a typical 5-1 rotation system, but you could extend it for any positional demonstrations you wish.

 You can see VBRotations in action in [here](https://monkeysppp.github.io/VBRotations)

-# Using it yourself
+## Using it yourself

-## Embedding

-To use VBRotations:
+You can take a copy of the source and embed it into your own site:

 1. Copy the Javascript files from the src directory and pull into your page using `<script>` tags.
 2. Create a new `monkeysppp.vbRotations` Object